 The Reverends Bill and Jane Moore were the co-founding Pastors who guided our early growth, and facilitated our Sunday worship services at the Culverdale middle school.
 With a congregation numbering in the mid 20’s, Bill and Jane set the course for who we are as an organization today.

 The Reverend Fred Plumer was called as our pastor in 1984, under his leadership IUCC built our first building in October 1986.
+In 1991, IUCC became one of the first UCC churches to adopt an Open and Affirming designation.
 As membership continued to grow, it became necessary to build a larger sanctuary which was completed in September of 1996.
 Reverend Plumer retired in July of 2004 after 20 years of service to IUCC.
 His leadership and pastoral skills created a strong foundation on which to build our church’s future.

 In February of 2006, IUCC called the Rev. Dr. Paul G. Tellström as spiritual leader.
 He continued the strong progressive leadership, and visionary thinking that has made IUCC an oasis of progressive theology in Orange County.
 During his 13-year tenure at IUCC, he helped the congregation grow both in size and in outreach to the community through a variety of social justice issues, most notably spearheading the No on Prop 8 campaign in Orange County.
-He and Carl Whidden were married in the IUCC Sanctuary shortly after marriage equality became possible throughout the U.S. His 13-year tenure at IUCC was celebrated in May 2019.
+He and Carl Whidden were married in the IUCC Sanctuary shortly after marriage equality became possible throughout the U.S. In October 2018, IUCC celebrated the completion of new office and meeting rooms.
+His 13-year tenure at IUCC was celebrated in May 2019.

 In May 2019, IUCC began another interim period, relying on the Rev. David Pattee to guide the congregation as it begins the work of finding a new senior pastor.